Hackers News Hackers News

 Jennifer sherman

-The video hosting platform Vimeo has confirmed a data breach, revealing unauthorized access to its user database.
+The popular video hosting platform Vimeo has officially acknowledged a data breach, disclosing unauthorized access to its user database.
+The incident originated from a security compromise at Anodot, an external analytics provider utilized by Vimeo and numerous other large organizations.

 • Internal technical operational data.